 This policy applies to the provision of goods and services at any/all premises owned and operated by Inscape.

-This policy applies to all Inscape employees, volunteers, contractors, service providers and guests who deal with the public or other third parties that act on behalf of Inscape, including when the provision of goods and services occurs off the premise such as: delivery services, vendors, drivers, catering, the field and third party marketing or other agencies.
+This policy applies to all Inscape employees, volunteers, contractors, service providers and guests who deal with the public or other third parties that act on behalf of Inscape, including when the provision of goods and services occurs off the premise such as delivery services, vendors, drivers, catering, the field and third party marketing or other agencies.

-The section of this policy that addresses the use of guide dogs, service animals and service dogs only applies to the provision of goods and services that take place at premises owned and operated by Inscape.
+The section of this policy that addresses the use of guide dogs, service animals and service dogs only apply to the provision of goods and services that take place at premises owned and operated by Inscape.